nxio/meteor-flash/README.md

 ### Flexible Flash messages for Meteor

+Smart package to display easily simple flash message in your Meteor app.

+The package has been created initially by [@MixinLabs](https://github.com/MixinLabs) and the original version is available at [https://github.com/MixinLabs/meteor-flash](https://github.com/MixinLabs/meteor-flash).
+Compared to the original package, this version features:

+- compatibility with Meteor 0.9
+- timestamps for management of repeated messages, contributed by [@yourcelf](https://github.com/yourcelf).

 #### Features

 - Automatically detects CSS Framework (Bootstrap, Foundation) and styles flash messages accordingly